Numerical approximation of the solution of Koiter's model for an elliptic membrane shell subjected to an obstacle via the penalty method: An obstacle problem for a ``general'' Koiter's shell

 The confinement condition we are considering in this paper is more physically realistic than the Signorini condition, which imposes the constraint only on the lower face of the reference configuration and does not thus prevent, \emph{a priori}, the interior points of the deformed reference configuration from crossing the plane $\{\bm{Ox}\in \mathbb{E}^3; \; \bm{Ox} \cdot \bm{q} = 0\}$ constituting the obstacle.

 The mathematical models characterised by the confinement condition introduced beforehand, confinement condition which was originally considered in the seminar paper by Brezis \& Stampacchia~\cite{BrezisStampacchia1968} and is also considered in the seminal paper~\cite{Leger2008} in a different geometrical framework, do not take any traction forces into account.
 Indeed, by Classical Mechanics, there could be no traction forces applied to the portion of the three-dimensional shell boundary that engages contact with the obstacle.
-Friction is not considered in the context of this analysis.